zatonovo/crant/README.md

 Building your package
 ---------------------
-The rant script will build and check your package.
-If your source is within a source repository, rant will attempt to export the latest committed version to a separate directory (export).
+The crant script will build and check your package.
+If your source is within a source repository, crant will attempt to export the latest committed version to a separate directory (export).
 The only required variable is the package name, although typically you will also want to provide the version number.

-    rant -v 1.0.0 your.package
+    crant -v 1.0.0 your.package

 To ignore the repository version and pull the latest working copy use the `-S` option.